Disclaimer: Affiliate links help us produce good content. Learn more.

 - United Kingdom

-To watch the races there you would still need a VPN provider to access the streaming service.
+To access them, you would still need a VPN provider.

 F1 2020 schedule

-For those, who used to watch F1 on TV and now are returning to their preferred motorsport, below is a list of most frequently asked questions.
+Used to watch F1 on TV and now want to stream it online?
+Below is a list of the most frequently asked questions.
 Hopefully, it will help you to clear up any knowledge gaps that you might have.

 You may always find all the countries with their corresponding broadcasters in this link.

 How much does F1 TV cost?

 In the US, one month of F1 TV Pro cost $9.99/month or $79.99/year (you save 33%).
 But there are plenty of countries where F1 TV Pro subscription costs less, for example:

 All Pro packages come with a 7-day money-back guarantee that requires your credit card details.
 What is more, you need to use a credit card from the country where you will be buying the subscription.